Metal Conqueror Tour: Production

 The stage production featured a large drum riser prop in the shape of the Metallian that adorns the Defenders of the Faith album cover.
-During the concert, the band members would enter the stage through the prop's mouth or under either of its raisable legs.
-Halford's staple live stunt of riding a motorcycle on stage had him emerge from under the one of the legs.
+During the concert, the band members would enter the stage through the prop's mouth, or under either of its raisable legs.
+Halford's staple live stunt of riding a motorcycle on stage also had him emerge from under one of the legs.

 Europe warm-up leg

 A special pre-Defenders of the Faith mini tour took place in the United Kingdom and Germany, which went from 12 to 22 December 1983 with support act Quiet Riot.
 They would also perform at the Rock Pop Festival at Westfalenhallen in Dortmund on 18 December with Iron Maiden, Scorpions, Ozzy Osbourne, Def Leppard and Quiet Riot.